LeM4/linktree/README.md

 # Linktree Website

 ## Project Description
 This project implements a lightweight, fast Linktree-style website suitable for Instagram/social media bios.
 It is server-rendered, extremely fast on mobile/in-app browsers, and features geo-blocking for links.
+It also includes an analytics dashboard for tracking user visits and link clicks.

 ## Features
 *   **Server-rendered:** Ensures fast initial load times and no client-side API fetching for public pages.